Fora Dictionary for Android

-Fora Dictionary is an extensible multilingual offline dictionary application for Android devices.
+Fora Dictionary is a versatile dictionary application for Android devices.

 - Installable packages (WordNet, FOLDOC, Factbook, Moby)

 - XDXF dictionaries

 - DSL dictionaries

 - DICTD database dictionaries

 - Full rich-text content and hyperlinks support for definitions

 - Unified dictionary management for all types of dictionaries

 - Assign color